 Potholes on public roads

-If you need to report a pothole on a public road, head over to the government website where you’ll find the relevant instructions for your local council.
+For more information, head over to the government website where you’ll find the relevant instructions for your local council.

 Potholes on motorways and A-roads